 Nobody looks good carrying around cheap, ugly, polluting plastic bags.
-These are some great idea to carry your groceries in style, and in an earth-friendly manner.
+These are some great, earth-friendly ideas for carrying your groceries in style.

-Some links in this post are to Amazon, we earn from qualifying purchases.
+Some of the links in this post are to Amazon; we earn from qualifying purchases.

 | Lee en Español |